codefresh-io/codefresh-pipeline-runner/README.md

 Now next time you commit anything in your GitHub repository the Codefresh pipeline will also execute.

+### Outputs
+The action will report if the pipeline execution was successful.
+For example, if your pipeline has unit tests that fail, by default, it will report the action failed.
+The logs from the pipeline will be streamed into the Github action console.

 ## Usage

-An example to run codefresh pipeline that can compile, test , docker build and deploy to kubernetes
+Running a Codefresh pipeline to compile, test, docker build, and deploy to kubernetes
 ```
 name: 'Codefresh pipeline runner'
 description: 'GitHub action that run codefresh pipeline'